-- (1) in the coastal environment, in accordance with CE Coastal Environment, and 165 - (2) by applying clause 3.22(1) to (3) of the NPSFM to natural inland 166wetlands, and - (3) to improve the ecosystem health, hydrological functioning and extent of wetlands that have been degraded or lost by promoting: - (a) an increase in the extent and condition of habitat for indigenous species, - (b) the restoration of hydrological processes, - (c) control of pest species and vegetation clearance, and - (d) the exclusion of stock, except where stock grazing is used to enhance wetland values, and - (4) to sustain and enhance Māori freshwater values.
-167 otago s outstarianig water boures are
+- (1) in the coastal environment, in accordance with CE Coastal Environment, and - (2) by applying clause 3.22(1) to (3) of the NPSFM to natural inland. wetlands, and - (3) to improve the ecosystem health, hydrological functioning and extent of wetlands that have been degraded or lost by promoting: - (a) an increase in the extent and condition of habitat for indigenous species, - (b) the restoration of hydrological processes, - (c) control of pest species and vegetation clearance, and - (d) the exclusion of stock, except where stock grazing is used to enhance wetland values, and - (4) to sustain and enhance Māori freshwater values...